1

 You Vote for Monkeys in Human-Skin Suits

 Democracy asks your stone-age brain to make civilization-level decisions.
-It goes exactly as well as you’d expect (badly, the answer is badly).
+It often goes exactly as well as you’d expect (badly).

 You vote based on: